The Best Trips for Jane Austen Lovers in the UK

-Stay: Oakley Hall Hotel (re-opening on 3 August) is a luxury 50-bedroom hotel which Jane visited frequently in its past life as Oakley Hall.
+Stay: Oakley Hall Hotel is a luxury 50-bedroom hotel which Jane visited frequently in its past life as Oakley Hall.
 Or, enjoy an escape at Tylney Hall, a country house hotel which offers special packages including breakfast, afternoon tea and entry to the Jane Austen House museum.

 The south-west city of Bath is a historic place to get to know Jane Austen – she lived there between 1801 and 1806 – and her novels.
 The city’s perfectly preserved Georgian architecture remains unchanged from the streets depicted in Northanger Abbey and Persuasion.

 Step back in time with a free downloadable audio walking tour of the city ‘In the footsteps of Jane Austen’, that includes extracts from her novels and letters, which brilliantly describe Bath as it would have been in its Georgian heyday.
-Stop by the Jane Austen Centre, located in a Georgian townhouse just a few doors down from where she once lived and home to an exhibition of costumes, manuscripts, and film clips to bring the author’s world to life and explore the city’s influence on her work, as well as the all-important Regency Tea Rooms (£11 per adult and £5.50 per child).
+Stop by the Jane Austen Centre, located in a Georgian townhouse just a few doors down from where she once lived and home to an exhibition of costumes, manuscripts, and film clips to bring the author’s world to life and explore the city’s influence on her work.

 More commonly recognisable now as Downton Abbey, Highclere Castle actually has connections with Jane Austen too, who visited the Lord Carnarvon-owned grounds and wrote of her time in a letter to Cassandra Austen in 1800.
 North Wessex Downs AONB, Highclere Park, Highclere, Newbury RG20 9RN.
 For more info and to plan your trip click here.